oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

+# Intelligent Expense Automation with Agentic AI

-# Introduction
+## Introduction

 This expense agent use case demonstrates an intelligent, end-to-end automation flow that transforms raw expense receipts into validated expense records with minimal manual intervention.
 The agent reads receipt images from a file server and sends them to OCI Document Understanding for structured data extraction, while OCI GenAI assists in classifying the expense type with contextual accuracy.
 A decision service evaluates policy rules to determine whether approval is required; when explicit authorization is needed, a human-in-the-loop (HITL) step is triggered to maintain governance and compliance.
 Once validated, the agent creates the expense entry in Oracle HCM Cloud.
 The entire process is orchestrated through Oracle Integration, where an agent built using a ReAct-style pattern dynamically invokes the appropriate tools based on defined guidelines.
 This architecture combines AI-driven insight, rule-based decisioning, and enterprise workflow orchestration to deliver a scalable, auditable, and intelligent expense processing experience.

-**Agentic AI** represents a paradigm shift in intelligent automation.
+Agentic AI represents a paradigm shift in intelligent automation.
 Unlike traditional integration workflows that follow a fixed, predetermined sequence of steps, AI agents leverage Large Language Models (LLMs) to reason, adapt, and dynamically orchestrate multiple services based on real-time context.
 This approach is especially powerful in environments where requirements and scenarios vary, enabling systems to make informed decisions, follow defined guidelines, and execute the most appropriate actions autonomously.
 In this live lab, you will explore how agent-driven orchestration enhances flexibility, responsiveness, and decision quality compared to conventional rule-based integrations.

+Estimated Workshop Time: 2 hours

+### Objectives

+By completing this live lab, you will:

+* Understand Agentic AI Concepts
+* Master Agentic AI Tool Registration
+* Configure and Discover Tools via MCP
+* Build and Deploy AI Agents
+* Test and Monitor Agent Execution

+### Prerequisites

+This lab assumes you have the following:

+* Oracle Cloud Account with credits to provision services.

-## Use Case: Intelligent Expense Automation with Agentic AI
+## Task 1: Use Case: Intelligent Expense Automation with Agentic AI.

+> **Note:** All the tasks under *Introduction* are *read-only*.

-**What is Intelligent Expense Automation with Agentic AI?**
+***What is Intelligent Expense Automation with Agentic AI?***

 The Intelligent Expense Automation with Agentic AI is a structured workflow that reviews employee expense submissions and supporting receipts on a case-by-case basis to ensure policy compliance, financial accuracy, and appropriate approvals.
 The process validates expense details against organizational policies, confirms that required documentation is provided, and determines whether escalation or human review is needed before reimbursement or posting.